elbowz/PyMAPE/docs/concepts.md

 !!! info

-    Further and deeply information about different patterns related to decentralized and distributed system can be found in the paper ["On Patterns for Decentralized Control in Self-Adaptive Systems", Danny Weyns](https://www.ics.uci.edu/~seal/publications/2012aSefSAS.pdf)
+    Further and deeply information about different patterns related to decentralized and distributed system can be found in the paper ["On Patterns for Decentralized Control in Self-Adaptive Systems", Danny Weyns][weyns paper]

 In the next sections of documentations, we will see these patterns through the implementation of some ad-hoc examples.
 Discovering different approaches, trade-off, and of course the PyMAPE framework.